SURGroup/UQpy/docs/source/surrogates/srom.rst

 SROM Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :class:`.SRMO` class is imported using the following command:
+The :class:`.SROM` class is imported using the following command:

 >>> from UQpy.surrogates.stochastic_reduced_order_models.SROM import SROM